paulcull/ninja-webbrick/README.md

 License: BSD
 =====================

-This is a driver for the now defunct H2M8 home automation system.
+This is a module for the now defunct H2M8 home automation system.
 The WebBricks are the units controlling the physical system